hoanganhduc/getscipapers/README.md

 ## Remarks

-* This package is under active development and may not function as expected.
+* This package is a work in progress and may not function as expected.
-* Many features in the `ablesci`, `scinet`, and `facebook` modules rely on Selenium and may break if the target websites change.
+* Many features in the `ablesci`, `scinet`, `libgen`, and `facebook` modules rely on Selenium and may break if the target websites change.
 * The `nexus` module may not work reliably when using a proxy (the default configuration).
 Issues such as `307 Temporary Redirect` errors may occur, and downloads may fail if the Nexus Search server or Telegram bot is unavailable.